Bishop

 My interest in Bishop genealogy began in early-2025 as a search for the ancestry of Alexander Bishop (? – 1832), the first husband of Nancy Cheatham (1810-1890) and the father of her daughter Mary Bishop (1831-?).
 After tracing his father Wyatt Bishop through Alabama and Tennessee to his origin in Surry County, Virginia I undertook an effort to connect Wyatt Bishop to his immigrant ancestor.

 I quickly discovered at least four 17th century Bishop immigrants to the vicinity of Surry County three of whom were named John Bishop.
 I also discovered a great deal of misinformation and incomplete information regarding those early Bishops in southside Virginia.
-I prefer to do my own research, so I ignored published genealogies and began collecting Bishop records from Charles City (later Prince George) County and James City (later Surry) County.
-About 50 printed pages of those records are listed below.
+I prefer to do my own research, so I ignored published genealogies and began collecting Bishop records from Charles City (later Prince George) County and James City (later Surry) County, in order to produce tops-down genealogies fo the first few generations of these immigrant Bishops..

 Bishop Records in Southside Colonial Virginia